SIDS: Understanding Sudden Infant Death Syndrome and How to Perform Infant CPR

 Statistics of Sudden Infant Death Syndrome

 Sudden Infant Death Syndrome (SIDS) has become less common in recent decades, largely due to increased awareness and the implementation of safer infant care practices.
-Despite this progress, SIDS continues to affect many families worldwide, serving as a leading cause of death among infants aged 1 to 12 months.
+Despite this progress, SIDS continues to affect many families worldwide.
 Global statistics show that SIDS accounts for a significant proportion of sudden infant deaths, with rates varying by country based on public health initiatives, access to healthcare, and cultural factors.

 Statistics of Sudden Infant Death Syndrome